 Played for laughs in the Best Wishes series: when Ash messes something up (sometimes by accident) or says something out of place, Iris would often call him a kid...even though SHE'S a kid herself!
 However, it's more like a sister teasing her brother than actual taunting.

 The samurai from the fourth episode really gets hypocritical.
 He berates Ash for not finishing what he started...even though he wasn't polite by waiting for Ash to finish catching that darn Weedle.
 Instead, he rudely and instantly challenges him to a Pokemon battle, leaving the Weedle enough time to escape and warn its Beedrill buddies.
-And to top it off, he calls Ash a terrible trainer even though a Beedrill had already taken it away and he tried to call it back.
+And to top it off, he calls Ash a terrible trainer for not rescuing Metapod when a Beedrill took it away even though Ash tries to call it back, but the Beedrill kept out of the way with its agility.
 Worst of all, no one calls him out on it!

 In the same episode, he also says that the reason that he and Nanami get along so well is because she's not the type of girl that lays eggs and that he pities the parents of a girl who would do that.
 Now, if you look at this as a metaphor for teen pregnant then it becomes clear that Touga is a hypocrite because he sleeps with so many different girls at the school and may have gotten more than one girl pregnant.
 Actually, it would be surprising if he managed to never knock anyone up during his high school career.
 So, this episode highlighted Touga's Jerkass hypocrisy.